Comparison Between NHS and Private, Salary Pension and other benefits while working with

 How much do Staff Nurses earn in the UK?

-Out country application contracts in the NHS for nurses start at Band 4 which means, anyone coming from abroad as a nurse will be on Band 4 prior to obtaining the registration with NMC and once they have successfully completed the OSCE, the band would be increased to 5.
+So, I assume your NHS contracted hours are 42 per week, working full time, which means you are able to work 52 weeks in a year contract, and your contract term is three years.
+Out-country application contracts in the NHS for nurses start at Band 4, which means anyone coming from abroad as a nurse will be on Band 4 prior to obtaining the registration with NMC, and once they have successfully completed the OSCE, the band would be increased to 5.

-Your offer letter comes with £23,761.00 per year for a band 4 nurse and £24,214.00 as a band 5 nurse.
-Your hourly pay with NHS will be £10.87 before you qualify OSCE and £11.08 per hour after clearing OSCE and getting NMC PIN.
+Your offer letter comes with £23,761.00 per year for a band 4 nurse and £26,214.00 for a band 5 nurse.
+Your hourly pay with NHS will be £11.44 before you qualify for OSCE and £13.80 per hour after clearing OSCE and getting NMC PIN.
+We can discuss the NHS nurse’s band and the benefits and salary of different bands in a different blog.

 Nurses Overtime Pay in the UK